mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 This tutorial shows calls to `https://rest-unstable.mainnet.cash`, which as the name implies is **unstable** by design.
 You can use it to learn, but for production you are expected to [run your own service](/tutorial/running-rest.md), because otherwise you actually send us your _private keys_, which is absolutely insecure.
+Run your own service, you'll be ok.

 :::

 ::: danger walletId contains the private key

 Keep `walletId` a secret as it contains the private key that allows spending from this wallet.
-Seed phrase, WIF - all these contain the private key.
+WalletId, Seed phrase, WIF - all these are a form of a private key.

 :::